Frieda Fishbein: Plays and playwrights

-Fishbein wrote at least one play herself, Pajama Tops in 1963.
+Fishbein wrote at least one play herself, Pajama Tops, in 1963.

 Authors

-She represented authors Peter Kenna, Sherwood Anderson, Katherine Hoskins, Donald Burgett and Alicen White.
+She represented authors Peter Kenna, Sherwood Anderson, Katherine Hoskins, Donald Burgett and Alice White.

 Her biggest financial success came from representing Australian author Colleen McCullough.
-According to McCullough, she was making her sister a tuna fish casserole for her birthday and while looking through a list of agents she found Fishbein's name, which she took to be a sign.
+According to McCullough, she was making her sister a tuna fish casserole for her birthday and while looking through a list of agents, she found Fishbein's name, which she took to be a sign.

 McCullough's first novel Tim (1974) was followed by the global hit The Thorn Birds (1977), selling over 33 million copies.
-As a “multi-million dollar product” Fishbein was able to retire on her share of the book.
+As a "multi-million dollar product", Fishbein was able to retire on her share of the book.

 Act One

 Fishbein appears as a character in Act One, a musical by James Lapine, adapted from the autobiography by Moss Hart.
-Her role is described “A literary agent.
+Her role is described "A literary agent.
 Highly respected in the community, so whatever plays she recommended for production were read with promptness and great enthusiasm.
-A bit of a character, she’s tough and realistic, but very supportive of her client, Moss.”
-The Teacher Resource Guide for the play adds Fishbein is “a highly respected literary agent who connects Hart with the producer Sam Harris, and his colleague, Max Siegel.”
+A bit of a character, she's tough and realistic, but very supportive of her client, Moss."
+The Teacher Resource Guide for the play adds Fishbein is "a highly respected literary agent who connects Hart with the producer Sam Harris, and his colleague, Max Siegel."